 At a restaurant, a big bottle of beer is often the same price or even cheaper than a bottle of water.

-So travelling with a friend will bring the cost down A LOT.
+So traveling with a friend will bring the cost down A LOT.

 If you want to go to remote places and some national parks, hiring a 4WD car with a driver is often (always) the only option.